JackDougherty/jack-site/_pages/dataviz/index.md

 No class (Thanksgiving break)

 ### Tues 30 Nov
-- Overview of Learning Goal #11: Embed on the Web.
-Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html>
-  - Static images versus interactive iframes
-  - Embed on the web
-- Prep for Embed quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

-### Thur 2 Dec
-- Assign Build Stages 5 and 6 (combined) for two expert reviewers, due TBA

-### Tues 7 Dec
 - Overview of Learning Goal #11: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
 	- How to Lie with Charts
 	- How to Lie with Maps
 	- Recognize and Reduce Data Bias
 	- Recognize and Reduce Spatial Bias
+- Prep for Detect Lies quiz, to be taken during any 2-hour period from **Fri 3 Dec at 12 noon to Sun 5 Dec at 9pm**, on [Moodle](https://moodle.trincoll.edu)

+### Thur 2 Dec
+- Overview of Learning Goal #12: Embed on the Web.
+Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html>
+  - Static images versus interactive iframes
+  - Embed on the web
+- Assign Embed Quiz to convert your data story from Google Doc to an HTML web page with embedded visualizations on GitHub, due **by end of Mon 6 Dec** on Moodle

+### Tues 7 Dec
+- Feedback from instructor on Build 5
+- Assign Build Stage 5 and 6 (combined) for two expert reviewers, due by **Thur 9 Dec at 2pm**

 ### Thur 9 Dec
-- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 12 Dec at 12 noon to Tues 14 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)
-- Prep for final presentations with expert reviewers
+- Class wrap-up and feedback for future semesters

 ### Tues 14 Dec
 - Final evaluation with guest experts: Rebecca Lurye (*Hartford Courant* journalist) and Ilya Ilyankou (civic technologist and book co-author).
-Guest experts will review your final data stories online and pose questions for up to 5 minutes to each solo/duo student about your data, storytelling, and design decisions.
+Instead of a final exam, guest experts will review your final data stories online and pose questions for up to 5 minutes to each solo/duo student about your data, storytelling, and design decisions.
 Since this final evaluation will be conducted on Zoom, you can participate from anywhere with good internet access.
-Counts as Build 5 and Build 6 combined, for total of 10 points from guest evaluators.
+Counts as Build 5 and 6 combined, for total of 10 points from guest evaluators.

 ### Community Engagement Options
 - Choose one of these options to learn more about our Hartford community partners and to replace our cancelled class session on Tues 23 Nov.
 Email me a paragraph about what you learned, and include a selfie photo to prove you participated, before the last day of class.
 Failure to fulfill this requirement will result in a 1-point deduction from your class participation score.